Essay

 ],

-The Dashboard: Because You Also Need Last Tuesday's Bug
+The Dashboard: Because You'll Forget About Last Tuesday's Bug

-The web dashboard is built with natural language semantic search because nobody has time to remember the exact spelling of the tags they used in a ticket from two weeks ago.
+The web dashboard has natural language semantic search because nobody remembers the exact tag they used two weeks ago.

 Search for:

-• "whatever was completely broken with the chart last week"
+- "whatever was broken with the chart last week"

-And it just finds it.
-Not because you tagged it correctly in a 14-step triage process.
-Because you described it like a normal human being.
+It just finds it.
+Not because you tagged correctly in a 14-step triage process.
+Because you described it like a human.

-The UI is monochrome, high-contrast, and deliberately boring-looking.
-The tool is the content.
-There are no decorative gradients competing for your attention while you're just trying to ship a fix and go to lunch.
+The UI is monochrome, high-contrast, deliberately no-frills.
+No decorative gradients competing for attention while you're just trying to ship a fix.
+The #87ae73 accent color is the most exciting thing in the design system, and that's intentional.

-If you or your team uses Cursor, Windsurf, GitHub Copilot, or literally any agentic tool for development — you already know the dirty secret: the quality of the output is entirely, 100% constrained by the quality of the prompt you feed it.
-AI Feedbacks automates the hardest part of writing a good bug prompt: capturing and structuring the context at the exact moment it exists.
+If you use Cursor, Windsurf, GitHub Copilot, or any agentic coding tool — you already know the dirty secret: output quality is 100% constrained by prompt quality.
+AI Feedbacks automates the hardest part of a good bug prompt: capturing and structuring all the context at the exact moment it exists, before the user closes the tab and forgets everything.